-The model FT4A enclosure has been designed to allow the enclosure to rotate for optimal viewing of the display.
-To rotate the enclosure, first loosen the two set screws near the Flow Direction Indicator, then unscrew and remove the flow direction indicator.
-Rotate the enclosure into the desired position, reinstall the flow direction indicator, and tighten the set screws.
+The model FT4X enclosure has been designed to allow the enclosure to rotate for optimal viewing of the display.
+To rotate the enclosure, first loosen the two set screws near the Flow Direction Indicator.
+Then rotate the enclosure into the desired position and tighten the set screws.
 Do not rotate the enclosure more than 360 degrees.